ExcellenceCenterTeam2/Traffic_Project_Team2/README.md

 **Show the statistics of the road traffic**

-This project is using YOLOV5  Algorithm to perform object recognition and tracking realtime.
+This project is using YOLOv5  Algorithm to perform object recognition and tracking in real time.

 **Dependencies**

 Python >= 3.8

-1. ### Nighttime_project_yolov5
+1. ### Nighttime_project_YOLOv5

 **Install the libraries**